Make BEAUTIFUL DECOUPAGE EASTER EGGS with simple materials and in a few steps. With these tips and tricks, it is fast and easy and so much FUN!

 - Separate your napkin and only use the very top layer with the pretty design

-- Cut out the shapes from your napkins.
+- Cut out the illustrations from your napkins.

 - Prepare a non-sticky area where your eggs can dry.

-- Apply a thin layer of ModPodge on an area of your egg
+- Apply a thin layer of ModPodge on the side of the egg

 - Carefully place your piece of tissue paper